lwhsu/freebsd-201606-ci-hackathon/slides.md

 - Curret system architecture, resource we have
 - My planned new system architecture
 - Current build jobs we have
-- Install Jenkins on FreeBSD and basic setup and maintenance
+- Install Jenkins on FreeBSD, basic setup and maintenance
 - "Pipeline" job in Jenkins 2
 - Jenkins plugins now used in our system, and some useful plugins
 - The issues we currently have.